sgrillon14/wiitty-manager/README.md

-# wiitty-manager
+# WIITTY Manager
-wiitty-manager is a Web Interface to manage and launch scenarios Gherkin-Cucumber (UX Testing)
+WIITTY Manager is a Web Interface to manage and launch scenarios Gherkin-Cucumber (UX Testing)

 # Supported languages